JingchaoZhang/JingchaoZhang.github.io/_posts/2026-02-15-IB vs Ethernet Fine-Tuning at Scale.md

 });
 </script>

 The 7B speedup is remarkably consistent at **~27×** across 2, 4, and 8 nodes — the gap doesn't grow or shrink with scale.
-The 72B model shows a larger gap at every scale — **45× at 2 nodes, 44× at 4 nodes, and 39× at 8 nodes**.
-The slight decrease from 45× to 39× at 8 nodes is expected: with more GPUs, each FSDP shard is smaller, reducing per-collective data volume and partially alleviating the Ethernet bottleneck.
-At 1 node (no inter-node communication), the 7B speedup is exactly 1.0×, confirming that the gap is purely an interconnect effect.
+The Mixtral MoE model shows an even more dramatic and consistent **~57×** gap, nearly double the 7B's ratio, reflecting the MoE architecture's heavier communication burden.
+The 72B dense model at 2 nodes shows a **45× gap**, intermediate between the two.
+At 1 node (no inter-node communication), all models show a 1.0× speedup, confirming the gap is purely an interconnect effect.

 ## Why the Gap Is So Large